 Stock photos are, on the whole, a great way to make the effort and high costs of taking photos yourself or hiring a photographer.
 Though depending on where you decide to buy photos, you could run up a high total just purchasing a couple of images, so it’s always best to look around for the best price and best quality.

 How to save your images to increase your search engine rankings

 Having a quality custom image and website design is a great way to contribute to SEO.
 There are around 200 factors in Google’s algorithm for ranking websites these days.
 The images that you use impact the rankings – so be web-smart in how you use them.
 Here are some ideas to help you…

 - Make sure your web pages load quickly by using highly compressed jpg for your images wherever possible.
 The key is to compress them “just enough” so that the quality is still great and the file sizes are small.
 We recommend using Adobe Photoshop to optimize your images, and ‘saving for web’ with compression of around 60 – 70%.

 - Only use png files if the image is an irregular shape and needs to move independently from the background it sits on, to suit various screen sizes.
 Otherwise use jpg because jpg can be reduced to smaller file sizes.

 - Name your images with keywords related to your business.
 Be sure to update the alt-tag descriptions too.

 - Make sure your site and images are designed to suit all screen sizes.
 Google will penalize your website if it’s not responsively designed to suit all screen sizes.

-Review your website and ask yourself if your images are unique and enhance your copy to give clarity of your offer to your visitors.
+Review your website and ask yourself if your images are unique and enhance your copy to give clarity to your visitors on your offer.